MadHacks/website2019/README.md

 * ~~Add title bar (Stamper)~~
 * ~~Fix currently-dragging window z-index issue (Moss)~~
 * ~~Fix weird bug where window title gets dragged off screen, but everything else stays put (Moss)~~
-* Decide whether we want the weird floating title bug, or the ability to drag over the nav bar?
+* ~~Decide whether we want the weird floating title bug, or the ability to drag over the nav bar?~~ (the former, a fix would be nice though)
 * Assign starting positions and active/hidden status to each window
 * ~~"About" is acting weird -- why?
 (Moss)~~
 * Clicking close button doesn't always work -- why?
 (Moss)